srikanthmanda/aws-cloudformation-attributes/docs/index.md

 Specifies whether the custom data identifier was deleted\.
 If you delete a custom data identifier, Amazon Macie doesn't delete it permanently\.
 Instead, it soft deletes the identifier\.

 `Id`
-The unique identifier for the custom data identifier that was created\.
+The unique identifier for the custom data identifier\.

 ## AWS::Macie::FindingsFilter